jaysoo/nx-react-book/manuscript/chapter2.md

 ## Types of libraries

-In a workspace, libraries are generally divided into four different types:
+In a workspace, libraries are typically divided into four different types:

 **Feature**
 : Libraries that implement "smart" UI (e.g. is effectful, is connected to data sources, handles routing, etc.) for specific **business use cases**.